 Welcome to your match thread as the Orlando Pride (4-12-2, 14 points) take on the Reign FC (7-5-6, 27 points) in Tacoma, WA.
 This is the second meeting between the teams this season and the first since April.
 The teams are scheduled to play one more time on Oct.
 12 in the season finale.

 The Pride and Reign are tied in the all-time series (1-1-6) and have played to six straight draws.
 Each team won its home game in the 2016 series.
 On May 8, 2016, Sarah Hagen and Lianne Sanderson both scored as Orlando won 2-0.
 A few months later, on July 23, 2016, the Reign evened the series with a 5-2 win.

 Since then, no team has been able to come away with three points.
 The 2017 season saw a pair of 1-1 draws, and last season there were two 1-1 draws in Orlando and a goalless draw in Washington.

-The 2018 season ended with the teams having three draws in three meetings.
-Marta and Allie Long both scored on April 28 of last year, as the match ended 1-1.
+2018 was much of the same story.
+The season ended with the teams having three draws in three meetings.
+Marta and Allie Long both scored on April 28 as the match ended 1-1.
 A little over a month later, the teams played to a goalless draw in front of 5,251 fans in Seattle.
 The final meeting last season ended 1-1.
-Toni Pressley scored for Orlando in the first half and Jodie Taylor leveled it in the second.
+Toni Pressley scored for Orlando in the first half, and Jodie Taylor leveled it in the second.